Rei-SwitchBot/faq/en-us/Bot.md

 [Bot is getting weak and not able to push down switch/button](https://support.switch-bot.com/hc/en-us/articles/8386690067095)

-5. If the bot does not work or the bot has a hardware failure (broken arm), please contact the SwitchBot app with a video showing the failure, log in to the SwitchBot app → Profile → Feedback.
-We will respond with after-sales service.
+5. If the bot does not work or the bot has a hardware failure (broken arm), please contact the SwitchBot app with a video showing the failure.

-6. If you have done the above and there is no hardware problem and the schedule is not working, please log in to the SwitchBot app → Profile → Feedback.

 ---
 ### The Long Press Mode of the Bot

 If you set a long-press time for the Bot, the Bot will press and hold for the time that you set for it no matter which method you use to control the Bot (IFTTT, Alexa, Google Assistant, Siri, or App).

 ---